Table of Contents

 Design is undoubtedly a necessary element to have useful websites; however, this can also be very damaging if not appropriately managed.
-Considering this aspect is important because 94% of users form a first impression of a site taking the design as a reference, this as highlighted by the InVision firm, therefore, to prevent inappropriate images and bad results, we share below some problems to avoid damaging the performance of the website.
+Considering design issues important because 94 % of users form a first impression of a site taking the design as a reference, this as highlighted by the InVision firm, therefore, to prevent inappropriate images and bad results, we share below some problems to avoid design issues damaging the performance of the website.

 What aspects to consider so as not to affect the performance of the website?

 Speed is not an issue that designers manage, but one that can affect their work.
 Many design aspects can reduce the web site’s performance, such as non-optimized images, lack of chacha, a slow host with limited capabilities, many plugins and add-ons, lack of depreciation.
 And compression excess of flash elements, etc.